Dheuster/CompanionPortraitEnabler/README.md

 16. Install the mod:

-   You can either exctract the zip file to the Modifictions Folder you created above, or you can copy the NPCCustomPortraits folder created under the build directory over.
+   You can either extract the zip file to the Modifictions Folder you created above, or you can copy the Companion Portraits folder created under the build directory over.
 The zip file is just a pre-archived version of that folder and its contents.

-   Extract or Copy NPCCustomPortraitEnabler/build/NPCCustomPortraitEnabler
+   Extract or Copy CompanionPortraitEnabler/build/CompanionPortraitEnabler

    -- to --